 History of Accomplishments

 Massachusetts Senior Action members are celebrating their 38th anniversary this year.
 Over the years MSAC has organized in communities throughout the state.
-They built an ever-changing network of senior activists who bring about change and influence policies at the local, state and, at times, national level because they are well-informed, organized for mutual support and leadership, and vocal.
+They built an ever-changing network of senior activists who bring about change and influence policies at the local, state and, at times, national level.
+They succeed because they are well-informed, organized for mutual support and leadership, and vocal.
 Senior Action continues to be respected as one of the most dynamic, effective grassroots groups of organized lower income seniors in the country.

 When we look back at some of the larger issues MSAC members successfully fought for and won, the list is impressive: